wilfoderek/violence-detection-deeplearning/README.md

-# Violence Detection Deep Learning
+# Violence Detection using Deep Learning

 This is the code for the paper